I suppose I should start with a disclaimer for the people itching to tell me how hateful I am for smearing the life of homeschoolers. So here you go:

 And homeschool moms are strong and independent and must keep up appearances at all times so that one special friend or relative can’t jump at the chance to tell them they could see this coming and that it’s okay they failed.
 Am I supposed to have time for real, 3D, non-internet based friends?

 6. The pay sucks.
 And so do the taxes.
-We new this going in, but didn’t fully appreciate it until really looking at what we spend on educating our boys at home to the best of our abilities.
+We knew this going in, but didn’t fully appreciate it until really looking at what we spend on educating our boys at home to the best of our abilities.

 The amount of money we are paying to help educate everyone else’s kids far surpasses what we are able to spend on our own.
 No tax breaks for homeschool families.